sdiehl/gevent-tutorial/tutorial.md

 Greenlets all run inside of the OS process for the main program but are scheduled cooperatively.
-This differs from any of the real parallelism constructs provided by ``multiprocessing`` or ``multithreading`` libraries which do spin processes and posix threads which are truly parallel.
+This differs from any of the real parallelism constructs provided by ``multiprocessing`` or ``multithreading`` libraries which do spin processes and POSIX threads which are truly parallel.

 ## Synchronous & Asynchronous Execution